Click to View All QuestionsProject Overview

 Who will be able to use the Lanes?

-High occupancy vehicles (HOV-3+) such as carpools, vans and buses will have toll-free access to the 95 Express Lanes.
-Motorcycles and emergency vehicles can also travel for toll-free.
+Buses, carpools with three or more people (HOV-3+) and an E-ZPass Flex switched to HOV mode, motorcycles and emergency vehicles can use the lanes without paying a toll.
 If you have fewer than three people in your car, you will pay a toll to use the lanes.
 Vehicles with more than two axles cannot use the lanes.

 Will carpools and vanpools travel free at all times?

 Yes.
 High occupancy vehicles (HOV-3+) with an E-ZPass Flex switched to HOV mode will have toll-free access to the Express Lanes at all times.

 Will all travelers be able to use the 95 Express Lanes outside rush hour and on weekends?

-Unlike the existing HOV lanes, the new 95 Express Lanes will be in effect at all times including weekends.
-High occupancy vehicles (HOV-3+), motorcycles and transit will have toll-free access at all times; drivers with fewer than three occupants can choose to pay a toll to use the lanes on occasions when they need to get somewhere on time.
+Yes.
+HOV-3+ vehicles, motorcycles and transit will have toll-free access at all times; drivers with fewer than three occupants can choose to pay a toll to use the lanes.

 Where can I access the 95 Express Lanes?